Motorcycle Touring in Nova Scotia

 Seven tourism regions showcase the remarkably diverse landscape and seascapes of Nova Scotia.

 The province’s 13,300 km (8,264 mi) of coastline encompass the dramatic cliffs of the Cape Breton Highlands, the rolling fields of the Annapolis Valley alongside the Bay of Fundy, the granite drumlins of Peggy’s Cove, and the beauty of lighthouses that dot the rugged outreaches of the Southern and Eastern Shores of Nova Scotia.
 This province was made for motorcycle touring.

 Motorcyclists love Nova Scotia for the extraordinary warm welcome, the great scenery, and the uncrowded touring routes.
 You can zip along the 100 series of Trans Canada highway or choose the scenic routes through unexpected delights.

 Nova Scotia is a rideable distance from major centres in New England, Quebec and Ontario (sixteen hours in the seat will get you here from Boston).
-You can also bring your bike aboard the ferries that run between Portland, Maine, USA and Yarmouth, Nova Scotia and Saint John, New Brunswick and Digby, Nova Scotia - and save your riding time for the roads of Nova Scotia.
+You can also bring your bike aboard the ferries that run between Bar Harbor, Maine, USA and Yarmouth, Nova Scotia and Saint John, New Brunswick and Digby, Nova Scotia - and save your riding time for the roads of Nova Scotia.